 Sometimes grassroots innovation is an entirely indigenous endeavour, with people creating their own technologies, methods and organisations in order to realise a community need or aspiration.
-The Honey Bee Network in India, for example, has documented thousands of ingenious developments in villages across the country (http://www.sristi.org/hbnew/).
-Honey Bee has worked for decades to build up a system of support and diffusion that connects these grassroots innovators to formal research, development and marketing organisations in order that local ingenuity can be turned into marketable products.
+The Honey Bee Network in India, for example, has documented thousands of ingenious developments in villages across the country.2 Honey Bee has worked for decades to build up a system of support and diffusion that connects these grassroots innovators to formal research, development and marketing organisations in order that local ingenuity can be turned into marketable products (Gupta 2016).

 In other instances, grassroots initiatives appropriate technologies or models from elsewhere and adapt them to their own needs in unusual ways.
-Hackerspaces and makerspaces, for example, are popping up in many towns and cities globally - helping to make available to local communities versatile, small-scale industrial prototyping technologies, such as laser cutters, micro-electronic controllers, design software, and 3D printing, but also traditional hand tools too, including lathes, drills and sewing machines.
+Hackerspaces and makerspaces, for example, are popping up in many towns and cities globally, helping to make available to local communities versatile, small-scale industrial prototyping technologies.
+These include laser cutters, micro-electronic controllers, design software, and 3D printing, as well as traditional hand tools, including lathes, drills and sewing machines (Smith et al. 2013; Kohtala 2016).
 Inspired by ideas from free software, open design and peer production, these community-based workshops enable neighbours to cultivate the skills of using these tools and appreciate the new working practices of peer production, and apply these tools and practices to their own projects.
 Many hackerspaces and makerspaces are networked with one another, and form part of a global phenomenon that shares designs, instructions and code over social media platforms.
 In this way collaborative projects can be pursued and replicated internationally.